temporalio/documentation/docs-src/tctl-next/modifiers/memo-file.md

   - tctl
 ---

-Pass information for a memo from a JSON file.
+Pass a memo from a file, where each line follows the format key=value.
-For multiple JSON objects, concatenate them and use spaces or newline characters as separators.
-The order must match the order of keys in `--memo-key`.
+Use valid JSON formats for value